ryanmcdermott/code-review-tips/README.md

 if there are any ways to improve the efficiency of a piece of code.
 Your users will thank you!

-### Actions should be logged
+### Important actions should be logged
-Logging helps give metrics
+Logging helps give metrics about performance and insight into user behavior.
+Not every action needs to be logged, but decide with your team what makes sense to keep track of for data analytics.
+And be sure that no personally identifiable information is exposed!

 ## Testing